 If you find that you’re getting hung up on your gear and the eclipse is seconds away, stop.
 Use those solar glasses and enjoy the show with your own (protected) eyeballs.
 It’s better to experience the eclipse than it is to get frustrated trying to photograph it and missing the entire event.

 So what am I bringing?
 Based on the photo above, the kitchen sink, apparently.
 (A note about your equipment: Be safe.
 You’ll have all your techy gear out trying to photograph the eclipse.
 Less scrupulous people know that, so keep an eye on your gear.)

 - Sony α7R II.
-My high-resolution camera with the PlayMemories Timelapse camera app installed.
+My high-resolution camera.

 - Sony α9.
 It’s just plain fast.
 Not really knowing what to expect with regards to the diamond ring shots, I want to be sure I can capture every split second.

 - 360-degree camera.
 Like I said, I’ll be having a 360 degree sunset?

 - Sony 35mm f/1.4 lens.
 I love this lens.
 I will use it to photograph the area leading up to the eclipse.

 - Sony 24-70mm f/2.8 G Master lens.
 For everything I don’t need a telephoto to shoot.

 - Sony 100-400mm f/4.5-5.6 G Master lens.
 A telephoto that is sharp and very easy to handle?
 Yes, please.